roackim/mi50-92mm-shroud/README.md

 - Material: Use PETG or ABS.
 Standard PLA may soften under the heat generated during heavy LLM inference.
 - Infill: 20% or higher.
 - Walls: Use at least 2 perimeters for the screw holes to ensure they don't crack.

+### Assembly tips

+- Deshroud your gpu (remove m2 screws, and the metal casing should go off)
+- Assemble the shrouds together using M3 screws and nuts.
+- Place the fan (intake) inside the shroud, using fan screws.
+- Use M2 screws to mount the shroud to the gpu.

 ## License